PrestaShopCorp/docs.cloud.prestashop.com/docs/src/13-UI-Kit/radio/README.md

 ### Checked

-To make radio checked, add the attribute `checked`:
+To set a radio button as checked, add the `checked` attribute:

 ```html{8}
 <div class="puik-radio">